 One of visitors’ favorite tours is the Keys Ranch Guided Tour.
 In the late 1800s, explorers, cattlemen and miners began venturing into this desert.
 The Desert Queen mine, rich in gold and ore, was discovered near a working cow camp, but the mine’s riches diminished, and its owner died.
 Ownership of the mine passed on to mine worker Bill Keys in exchange for back wages.
 Keys, who had collaborated on several “deals” with the infamous “Death Valley Scotty,” also filed a homestead on 160 acres of land that included the Old Queen Mill, an ore processing site.

 Keys and his new wife, Frances, built a home on this isolated site on the edge of the Mojave—the Desert Queen Ranch—and raised a large family.
 When the Depression hit the nation, a few more families homesteaded near the Desert Queen, ending Keys’ isolated life.
-The ranger-guided tour includes the colorful story (including Bill Keys’ disastrous feud with a neighbor and subsequent jail time) and a look at the ranch house, school, store, workshop, mining equipment and orchards.Minerva’s Park
+The ranger-guided tour includes a colorful story (including Bill Keys’ disastrous feud with a neighbor and subsequent jail time) and a look at the ranch house, school, store, workshop, mining equipment and orchards.Minerva’s Park

 A rich early history aside, according to author Joe Zarki, Joshua Tree’s genesis to becoming a part of our nation’s National Park system can be attributed to one persistent woman, Minerva Hamilton Hoyt.
 She was a wealthy socialite and civic activist from South Pasadena whose trips to the desert instilled in her a passion for the beauty and vegetation of the desert.

 Known as the “apostle of the cacti,” Hoyt dedicated herself to the protection of the desert, eventually serving on a California commission to recommend proposals for new state parks.
 Ultimately, Hoyt believed the best option for preservation of a large park to preserve desert plants was via the National Park Service.